Financial Assessment Information

 If this does not give it a pass on the numerical guidelines, it then goes to an underwriter who reviews past credit (did the borrower typically keep up with their obligations), other income alternatives and Letters of Explanation that may provide additional background to explain the borrower's numbers.

 Your Loan Originator - A good loan originator should be able to keep this relatively simple for you.
-There really isn't much more requested in the way of documentation than before.
 The originator probably has a way to determine in advance if there are likely issues to appear and can properly set your expectations.

 Summary - In general, a reverse mortgage makes the financial life of a borrower easier than it was before.
 If someone is currently current on their taxes and insurance, they are likely to remain current.
 If they are behind, the reverse mortgage may be the tool that gives them a stronger financial footing to be able to keep up.